msr-lovely/Practical-Deep-Learning-For-Coders/[04] MNIST Basic All Digits/README.md

 # [04] MNIST Basic

+The objective of this learner is to use deep learning to recognize handwritten digits with an error rate below 1%.

 ## Disclaimer
-The objective of this learner is to use deep learning to recognize handwritten digits with an error rate below 1%.

 Basic tutorial on how to recognize number 3 and 7 is on [Ch04.
 MNIST Basic](https://colab.research.google.com/github/fastai/fastbook/blob/master/04_mnist_basics.ipynb)

-Github assets by Melisa Surja
+Github by Melisa Surja.

 ## Source code
 My Jupyter Notebook file can be viewed here: